Picovoice/picovoice/demo/java/README.md

 ## Picovoice

 Picovoice is the end-to-end platform for building voice products on your terms.
-It enables creating voice experiences similar to Alexa and Google.
-But it entirely runs 100% on-device.
-Picovoice is
+It enables creating voice experiences similar to Alexa and Google, but it entirely runs 100% on-device.

+Picovoice is:

 - **Private:** Everything is processed offline.
 Intrinsically HIPAA and GDPR compliant.
 - **Reliable:** Runs without needing constant connectivity.